Living History at Ridgecrest | Federal Period Home on Fox Hill Road

 Frank Joseph’s family has for generations saved historic structures by dismantling, numbering, cataloging and storing building parts until just the right buyer comes along.
 “It’s kind of like ultimate recycling in a way,” adds Stephanie.
 They formulated a plan that would satisfy state and national preservationists as only one other house had—Mt.
 Ida, a late 18th-century farm which was moved in this manner in 1995 from Buckingham County to Charlottesville and managed to retain its historic registry designations.

 Upon closing, Frank Joseph and his brother began to dismantle the house, a two-story, mortise-and-tenon frame structure with gable roof, double front portico, exterior brick chimneys, brick foundation and beaded weatherboard siding, as well as a two-story ell added in 1823 with its own chimney and a pent room.
-After the chimney inspections were done, the team cataloged each piece before it was loaded onto a tractor-trailer; they saved every salvageable element including the old wood lath; much of the interior plaster and weather-beaten antique clapboard siding was lost.
+The team cataloged each piece before it was loaded onto a tractor-trailer; they saved every salvageable element including the old wood lath; much of the interior plaster and weather-beaten antique clapboard siding was lost.

 All but one of the mantels are original to the house, with faux painted finishes to mimic wood and stone.